genc-murat/mysql-schema-sync/examples/README.md

 # Configuration Examples

-This directory contains example configuration files for different use cases of MySQL Schema Sync.
+This directory contains example configuration files and usage documentation for different use cases of MySQL Schema Sync, including the new visual enhancement features.

 ## Available Examples